AlessandroGia/DownloaderVoiceLines/README.md

 # DownloaderVoiceLines
-Smite voicelines downloader
-A simple python script who downloads Smite
+A simple python script that downloads Smite
 Gods voicelines (from SmiteWiki) in a specific directory